 Classes have started back, so please come and join in if you feel you want to.
-Find the program days, times and class type on my website.
+Find the program days, times and class type in the linked PDF document below.
 Looking forward to seeing you.

 Safety always comes first.
 We need to adhere very stringently to all the COVID guidelines set by the health department, such as physical/social distancing; signing in and cleaning all equipment to ensure we can all keep exercising.